ayeshathoufira/foolishgenerous/README.md

 ### Coded a blogging website titled as foolish generous purely with HTML,CSS and Java Script.

-### Note : Images from the website has been taken from Unsplash
+### Note : Images from the website are been taken from Unsplash